Skip to content

 Naming conventions

-All schema names are converted from their original casing to C# idiomatic conventions:
+All schema names are converted from their original casing to idiomatic C# naming conventions:

 Source ConventionC# ConventionExample